Mansfield: Mansfield Brewery

-Mansfield Brewery was best known for Mansfield Bitter, and its advertising slogan "not much matches Mansfield", which was later used as the title of a play by Kevin Fegan set in the town.
-In the 1980s, the brewery ran adverts referencing the achievements of contemporary world figures such as Ronald Reagan with the slogan "but he's never had a pint of Mansfield".
+Mansfield Brewery was best known for Mansfield Bitter and its advertising slogan "Not much matches Mansfield", which was later used as the title of a play by Kevin Fegan set in the town.

+In the 1980s, the brewery ran adverts referencing the achievements of contemporary world figures such as Ronald Reagan with the slogan "but he's never had a pint of Mansfield."
 The brewery was acquired in 1999 by Wolverhampton & Dudley Breweries, and closed in 2002.
-Most of the site was redeveloped as housing, while the ornate office building 'Chadburn House' is now office space for businesses, including the local newspaper, and a micro brewery with a cafe and bar.
+Most of the site was redeveloped as housing, while the ornate office building, Chadburn House, is now office space for businesses, including the local newspaper, and a micro brewery with a cafe and bar.
+The site is now owned by Vision West Nottinghamshire College, a further education college, which uses it to deliver construction courses and training.

-Mansfield's old-established soft drink manufacturer, R. L. Jones, with brand names Sunecta and Mandora, was bought by Mansfield Brewery in 1977.
-A move to a modern factory in Bellamy Road in 1975 released land projected for a high-density housing development known as Layton Burroughs.
-Mansfield Brewery sold the business in 1988 for £21.5 million to the Scottish drinks company A. G. Barr plc, producer of Irn-Bru, Tizer, and Mandora.
-At the time the firm employed 400 people.
-Production ceased there in January 2011 when A. G. Barr moved production to other sites.
+Mansfield's old-established soft drink manufacturer, R.L.
+Jones, with brand names Sunecta and Mandora, was bought by Mansfield Brewery in 1977.
+A move to a modern factory in Bellamy Road in 1975 released land projected for a high-density housing development, known as Layton Burroughs.
+Mansfield Brewery sold the business in 1988 for £21.5 million to the Scottish drinks company A.G.
+Barr plc; at the time, the firm employed 400 people.
+Production ceased there in January 2011, when A.G.
+Barr moved production to other sites.